A lipidomic workflow capable of resolving sn- and CC location isomers of phosphatidylcholines†

 As a major class of mammalian lipids, phosphatidylcholines (PCs) often contain mixtures of structural isomers, resulting from different lipogenesis pathways.
-Profiling PCs on isomer level, however, remains challenging in lipidomic settings, especially for characterizing the positions of fatty acyls on the glycerol backbone (sn-positions) and the locations of carbon-carbon double bonds (C=Cs) in unsaturated acyl chains.
-In this work, we have developed a workflow for profiling PCs down to sn- and C=C locations at high coverage and sensitivity.
-This capability is enabled by radical-directed fragmentation, forming sn-1 specific fragment ions upon collision-induced dissociation (CID) of bicarbonate anion adduct of PC ([M + HCO3]-) inside a mass spectrometer.
-This new tandem mass spectrometry (MS/MS) method can be simply incorporated onto liquid chromatography by employing ammonium bicarbonate in the mobile phase without any instrument modification needed.
-It is also compatible with online Paternò-Büchì reaction and subsequent MS/MS for the assignment of C=C location in sn-1 fatty acyl chains of unsaturated PCs.
-Analytical performance of the workflow is manifested by identification of 82 distinct PC molecular species from polar extract of bovine liver, including quantification of 19 pairs of sn-isomers.
-Finally, we demonstrate that five pairs of PC sn-isomers show significant compositional changes in tissue samples of human breast cancer relative to controls, suggesting a potential of monitoring PC sn-isomers for biomedical applications.
+Profiling PCs at the isomer level, however, remains challenging in lipidomic settings, especially for characterizing the positions of fatty acyls on the glycerol backbone (sn-positions) and the locations of carbon–carbon double bonds (CCs) in unsaturated acyl chains.
+In this work, we have developed a workflow for profiling PCs down to sn- and CC locations at high coverage and sensitivity.
+This capability is enabled by radical-directed fragmentation, forming sn-1 specific fragment ions upon collision-induced dissociation (CID) of bicarbonate anion adducts of PCs ([M + HCO3]−) inside a mass spectrometer.
+This new tandem mass spectrometry (MS/MS) method can be simply incorporated into liquid chromatography by employing ammonium bicarbonate in the mobile phase without any instrument modification needed.
+It is also compatible with the online Paternò–Büchì reaction and subsequent MS/MS for the assignment of CC locations in sn-1 fatty acyl chains of unsaturated PCs.
+The analytical performance of the workflow is manifested by identification of 82 distinct PC molecular species from the polar extract of bovine liver, including quantification of 19 pairs of sn-isomers.
+Finally, we demonstrate that five pairs of PC sn-isomers show significant compositional changes in tissue samples of human breast cancer relative to controls, suggesting a potential for monitoring PC sn-isomers for biomedical applications.